eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   The only difference between them is how they handle discovery traffic.
   The user traffic, that is, the traffic among the DataWriters and DataReaders they create, is role-independent.

-- All *server* and *client* discovery information will be shared with linked *clients*.
-  Note that a *server* may act as a *client* for other *servers*.

 - A |SERVER| is a participant to which the *clients* (and maybe other *servers*) send their discovery information.

-  The role of the *server* is to re-distribute the *clients* (and *servers*) discovery information to their known *clients* and *servers*.
+    * The role of the *server* is to redistribute its *clients* discovery information to its known *clients* and *servers*.
-  A *server* may connect to other *servers* to receive information about their *clients*.
+    * A *server* also announces the existence of a new *server* to its known *servers*, and vice versa.
+      In this way, a new server can connect to every other existing *server* in the network by just knowing the existence of one of them.
+    * The discovery information that is redistributed might come from a **direct** *client* connected to the |SERVER|, or from another *server* that is redirecting the discovery data from **its** *clients*.
-  Known *servers* will receive all the information known by the *server*.
+    * Known *servers* will receive all the information from the **direct** *clients* known by the *server* and the participant information of other *servers* (to announce a new server).
-  Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReaders to which they match.
+    * Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReaders to which they match.
       This means that the *server* runs a "matching" algorithm to sort out which information is required by which *client*.

 - A |BACKUP| *server* is a *server* that persists its discovery database into a file.

-  This type of *server* can load the network graph from a file on start-up without the need of receiving any *client's* information.
+    * This type of *server* can load the network graph from a file on start-up without the need of receiving any *client's* information.
-  It can be used to persist the *server* knowledge about the network between runs, thus securing the *server's* information in case of unexpected shutdowns.
+    * It can be used to persist the *server* knowledge about the network between runs, thus securing the *server's* information in case of unexpected shutdowns.
-  It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.
+    * It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.

 - A |CLIENT| is a participant that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.

-- *Clients* require prior knowledge of the *servers* to which they want to link.
+    * *Clients* require prior knowledge of the *servers* to which they want to link.
-  Basically it is reduced to the *servers* identity (henceforth called |GuidPrefix_t-api|) and a list of locators where the *servers* are listening.
+      Basically, it consists of a list of locators where the *servers* are listening, namely, an IP address and a port.
       These locators also define the transport protocol (UDP or TCP) the client will use to contact the *server*.

-  - The |GuidPrefix_t-api| is the RTPS standard RTPSParticipant unique identifier, a 12-byte chain.
-    This identifier allows *clients* to assess whether they are receiving messages from the right *server*, as each standard RTPS message contains this piece of information.

-    The |GuidPrefix_t-api| is used because the *server's* IP address may not be a reliable enough server identifier, since several *servers* can be hosted in the same machine, thus having the same IP, and also because multicast addresses are acceptable addresses.

 - A |SUPER_CLIENT| is a *client* that receives the discovery information known by the *server*, in opposition to *clients*, which only receive the information they need.